HELICS has several stages to the co-simulation. Creation, initialization, execution, and final state. A call to

 The federate will first listen on each of its inputs (or subscriptions) and endpoints to see whether new information has been sent from the rest of the federation.
 The first code sample below shows how information can be retrieved from an input (or subscriptions) through HELICS API calls by passing in the subscription object.
 As can be seen, HELICS has built in type conversion (where possible) and regardless of how the sender of the data has formatted it, HELICS can present it as requested by the appropriate method call.

 int_value = h.helicsInputGetInteger(sub) float_value = h.helicsInputGetDouble(sub) real_value, imag_value = h.helicsInputGetComplex(sub) string_value = h.helicsInputGetChar(sub) ...

 It may also be worth noting that it is possible on receipt to check whether an input has been updated before retrieving values.
 That can be done using the following call:

 Which returns true if the value has been updated and false if it has not.

 Receiving messages at an endpoint works a little bit differently than when receiving values through a subscription.
 Most fundamentally, there may be multiple messages queued at an endpoint while there will only ever be one value received at a subscription (the last value if more than one is sent prior to being retrieved).
-To receive all of the messages at an endpoint, they needed to be popped off the queue.
+To receive all of the messages at an endpoint, they need to be popped off the queue.
 An example of how this might be done is given below.

 while h.helicsEndpointPendingMessages(end) > 0: msg_obj = h.helicsEndpointGetMessageObject(end)